Completed research

 Duration: 02/2021 – 07/2023

-Contact persons: Dr Andreas Exner (project management)
+Contact persons: Dr Andreas Exner (Project Manager)

 Description:

-CoopsForFood investigates how Alternative Food Networks (ALN) as an example of Diverse Economies of Sustainable Food can be made more economically and socially accessible with the help of co-operative structures and thus become a new alternative mainstream.
-To this end, the project focuses on three districts in Graz with inadequate local supply and a high proportion of marginalised people: the Triesterviertel, Jakominiviertel and Grünanger.
-In the sense of activating and participatory research within the framework of an approach oriented towards everyday life, CoopsForFood initiates, organises and investigates three activities: (1) a founding impulse for a cooperatively structured Community Supported Agriculture CSA 2.0 in a multi-stakeholder format, (2) a founding impulse for a municipal support centre for integrative food sharing, (3) a participatory discourse intervention based on food stories that encourage the creative and sustainable appropriation of everyday food.
-The project is developing, among other things, a manual for founding a CSA 2.0.
+CoopsForFood investigates how Alternative Food Networks (AFN) – as an example of Diverse Economies of Sustainable Food – can be made more economically and socially accessible through cooperative structures, thereby becoming a new alternative mainstream.
+To this end, the project focuses on three districts in Graz with inadequate local food provision and a high proportion of marginalised people: the Triesterviertel, the Jakominiviertel and Grünanger.
+Initiated, organised and investigated by CoopsForFood as part of an activating and participatory research approach oriented towards everyday life, the project examines three activities: (1) an initiative to establish a cooperatively structured Community Supported Agriculture (CSA 2.0) in a multi-stakeholder format, (2) an initiative to establish a municipal support centre for inclusive food sharing, (3) a participatory discourse intervention based on food stories that encourage a creative and sustainable engagement with everyday food life.
+Among other things, the project is developing a handbook on setting up a CSA 2.0.

 Funding: Austrian National Bank

-Funding amount: € 124,000 (RCE: € 63,488)
+Funding amount: €124,000 (RCE: €63,488)

-Cooperation partners: Medical University of Vienna, WIFO, Verein Soziokratie
+Partners: Medical University of Vienna, WIFO, Verein Soziokratie

-Funding: Climate and Energy Fund
+Funding: Climate and Energy

 Funding: EISMEA